 (i) This is a \$15,000,000 loan drawn by Trust Navigation Corp. on November 1, 2007.
-The loan is payable in four consecutive quarterly instalments of \$1,850,000 each, the first of which is due in February 2008, followed by four consecutive quarterly instalments of \$750,000 each, followed by four consecutive quarterly instalments of \$2,400,000 payable with the final quarterly instalment in November 2010.
+In December 2008, vessel M/V "Tiger Bridge" owned by the Company's wholly owned subsidiary, Tiger Navigation Corp., was added as collateral.
+The loan is payable in four consecutive quarterly installments of \$1,850,000 each, the first of which is due in February 2008, followed by four consecutive quarterly installments of \$750,000 each, followed by four consecutive quarterly installments of \$550,000 each, plus a balloon payment of \$2,400,000 payable with the final quarterly installment in November 2010.
 The interest is based on LIBOR plus a margin of 0.90%.
 The loan is secured with the following: (i) first priority mortgage over M/V "Ioanna P", (ii) first assignment of earnings and insurance, (iii) a corporate guarantee of Euroseas Ltd. and (iv) a minimum cash balance equal to an amount of no less than \$300,000 in an account Trust Navigation Corp. maintains with the bank.
 Other covenants and guarantees are similar to the rest of the loans of the Company.